Batman vs. Two-Face: Development

 The film is a sequel to Batman: Return of the Caped Crusaders and was announced as featuring William Shatner voicing the main antagonist, Two-Face.
-Despite the death of Batman actor Adam West from leukemia on June 9, 2017, West and Shatner recorded their lines separately with West finishing his lines by October 2016.
+Despite the death of Batman actor Adam West from leukemia on June 9, 2017, West and Shatner recorded their lines separately, with West finishing his lines by October 2016.
 Burt Ward and Julie Newmar reprised their roles as Robin and Catwoman.
 Lee Meriwether plays a role that sees her character wear the iconic Catwoman costume as a reference to her performance as Catwoman in the 1966 Batman feature film.

 The film included a tribute to the late West after the end credits ("In Loving Memory of Adam West (1928–2017).
 Rest well, Bright Knight").

 Music

-The score by Lolita Ritmanis, Michael McCuistion & Kristopher Carter was released on October 6, on CD by WaterTower Records as an exclusive with FYE.
+The score by Lolita Ritmanis, Michael McCuistion, and Kristopher Carter was released on October 6, on CD by WaterTower Music and La-La Land Records as an exclusive with FYE.

 Release

 Batman vs. Two-Face premiered at the New York Comic Con on October 8, 2017 and was later released digitally on October 10 and on DVD and Blu-ray on October 17.